Counseling and Psychological Services Staff

 Samia Abbass (she/they) completed their MA in Clinical Mental Health Counseling at Goddard College, where they built their own curriculum focused on multicultural counseling and community-based approaches to therapy.
 Samia is passionate about community liberation and decolonizing mental health work to create systems of care that uphold collective wellbeing.
 She self-identifies as a person of color, multiracial, and multiethnic with roots that wrap around the world and deep into the earth.

-Lisa (she/her) embraces a very holistic approach to working with people, which encompasses exploring all aspects of ourselves.
+Lisa (she/they) embraces a very holistic approach to working with people, which encompasses exploring all aspects of ourselves.
 She incorporates cognitive/behavioral strategies as well as insight work in exploration of patterns that are causing distress.
 Lisa is trained in EMDR, and teaches relaxation techniques, breathing, and visualization exercises, as well as basic meditation practices to assist people in building space for transformation in their daily lives.

 Kat (she/her) received her BA in Psychology and Sociology from the University of Notre Dame and MA in Social Service Administration (Social Work) from the University of Chicago.
 She has postgraduate training in EMDR, play therapy, DBT, and TF-CBT.
 Kat also practices, studies, and teaches yoga, health coaching, and mindfulness.